oneall/social-sharing-wordpress/oa-social-sharing-icons/readme.txt

-=== Social Sharing Icons &amp; Share Buttons ===
+=== Share Buttons &amp; Social Sharing Icons ===
 Contributors: Damien Zara, OneAll.com
-Tags: social sharing, social share, sharing icons, share icons, sharing buttons, share buttons, sharing plugin, share plugin, facebook share, facebook likes, floating share buttons, linkedin share, google share, twitter share, tweet button, delicious, digg, stumleupon, tumblr, vkontakte, pinterest, icons, plugin, widget, shortcode
+Tags: social sharing, social share, sharing icons, share icons, sharing buttons, share buttons, simple share buttons, social sharing icons, sharing plugin, share plugin, share, sharing, icons, buttons, social, social share icons, social share buttons, facebook share, facebook likes, floating share buttons, linkedin share, google share, twitter share, tweet button, delicious, digg, stumleupon, tumblr, vkontakte, pinterest, icons, plugin, widget, shortcode
 Requires at least: 3.0
 Tested up to: 4.4.2
 Stable tag: 2.1

-Easy to use and 100% FREE Social Sharing Icons &amp; Share buttons for WordPress to allow people to share your posts and pages to 30+ social networks.
+Easy to use and 100% FREE Social Sharing Icons &amp; Share Buttons for WordPress.
+Let your users share your posts and pages to 30+ Social Networks!

 == Description ==

-Easy to use and 100% FREE Social Sharing Icons &amp; Share Buttons for WordPress.
-The OneAll sharing plugin allows your users to share comments, purchases, reviews and other activities directly from your WordPress blog to their friends on multiple social networks!
+<strong>Easy to use and 100% FREE Social Sharing Icons &amp; Share Buttons for WordPress.</strong> <br /><br />
+The OneAll social sharing plugin allows your users to share comments, purchases, reviews and other activities directly from your WordPress blog to their friends on multiple social networks! <br /><br />
 Prompt users to share content and activities at the right moment and drive high-quality and high-volume word-of-mouth traffic to your website.

-The plugin fully supports the Open Graph Tags for more effective and efficient sharing results!
+The plugin <strong>supports Open Graph Tags</strong> for more effective and efficient sharing results! <br />

-<strong>30+ Social Networks to Choose From</strong>
+<strong>30+ Social Networks To Choose From</strong>
 <ul>
-	<li>Choose from over 30 social sharing networks to display on your blog.</li>
+	<li>Choose from 30+ social sharing networks to display on your blog.</li>
-	<li>Add and arrange the social networks to create a custom collection of sharing options for your visitors.</li>
+	<li>Add/arrange the social networks to create a custom collection of sharing options.</li>
-	<li>Choose whether to display the network names and/or the individual or total share counts.</li>
+	<li>Choose whether to display the network names and/or the total share counts.</li>
 </ul>

-<strong>Sharing Icons &amp; Counters</strong>
+<strong>Social Sharing Icons &amp; Counters</strong>
 <ul>
 	<li>Amazon</li>
 	<li>AOL</li>